Covers of surfaces, Kleinian groups, and the curve complex: Background

 \section{Background}

-Given an orientable surface $S$ of genus $g\ge 0$, $n \geq 0$ punctures, and without boundary, define $\omega(S):= 3g+n-4$.
-We call an orientable, boundary-less surface of finite type $S$ \textit{non-sporadic} if $\omega(S)>0$.
-In all that follows, in order to avoid trivial cases we will assume that all surfaces are non-sporadic.
+Given an orientable surface $S$ with genus $g\ge 0$, $n \geq 0$ punctures, and without boundary, define its \emph{complexity} as $\omega(S):= 3g+n-4$.
+We call such a surface $S$ \textit{non-sporadic} if $\omega(S)>0$.
+In order to avoid trivial cases in what follows, we will assume that all surfaces are non-sporadic.